-- Maintenance of the TIP based on the Metropolitan Transportation Plan with input from the Department of Transportation and Development, affected local government bodies, and the public with particular attention to environmental justice issues. - Continue to monitor the air quality conformity status of the TIP with input from affected agencies and public participation. - Maintain a financially constrained along with the new procedures implemented for the TIP - Perform technical analysis at the project level to determine compatibility, usefulness, and financial feasibility when considered for inclusion in the TIP.
+Maintenance of the TIP based on the Metropolitan Transportation Plan with input from the Department of Transportation and Development, affected local government bodies, and the public with attention to environmental justice issues.
+Maintain a financially constrained TIP, Additionally, OCOG will initiate adherence to new LADOTD guidelines for TIP formatting issued on January 31, 2019.

+Perform technical analysis at the project level to determine compatibility, usefulness, and financial feasibility when considered for inclusion in the TIP.